AyushK-101/React-Bootcamp/ReactNavbar_Ayush101/README.md

 Steps performed:

-# First we installed React
+# First we have to install React

 Visited the reactjs.org website and found the start commands :